Social alienation: Relationships

 One concept used in regard to specific relationships is that of parental alienation, where a separated child expresses a general dislike for one of their parents (who may have divorced or separated).
 The term is not applied where there is child abuse.
 The parental alienation might be due to specific influences from either parent or could result from the social dynamics of the family as a whole.
 It can also be understood in terms of attachment, the social and emotional process of bonding between child and caregiver.
 Adoptees can feel alienated from both adoptive parents and birth parents.

 Familial estrangement between parents and adult children "is attributed to a number of biological, psychological, social, and structural factors affecting the family, including attachment disorders, incompatible values and beliefs, unfulfilled expectations, critical life events and transitions, parental alienation, and ineffective communication patterns."
 The degree of alienation has been positively correlated with decreased emotional functioning in the parent who feels a loss of identity and stigma.

 Attachment relationships in adults can also involve feelings of alienation.
 Indeed, emotional alienation is said to be a common way of life for many, whether it is experienced as overwhelming, unacknowledged in the midst of a socioeconomic race, or contributes to seemingly unrelated problems.

 Social isolation

 Social isolation refers to "The feeling of being segregated from one's community".
 Neal and Collas emphasize the centrality of social isolation in the modern world: "While social isolation is typically experienced as a form of personal stress, its sources are deeply embedded in the social organization of the modern world.
 With increased isolation and atomization, much of our daily interactions are with those who are strangers to us and with whom we lack any ongoing social relationships."

 Since the fall of the Soviet Union and the end of the Cold War, migrants from Eastern Europe and developing countries have flocked to developed countries in search of a better living standard.
 This has led to entire communities becoming uprooted: no longer fully part of their homelands, but neither integrated into their adopted communities.
 Diaspora literature depicts the plights of these migrants, such as Hafid Bouazza in Paravion.
-Senekal argues, "Low-income communities or religious minorities may feel separated from mainstream society, leading to backlashes such as the civil unrest that occurred in French cities in October 2005.
-The fact that the riots subsequently spread to Belgium, Denmark, Germany, the Netherlands, Spain, Greece, and Switzerland, illustrates that not only did these communities feel segregated from mainstream society, but also that they found a community in their isolation; they regarded themselves as kindred spirits".